thelfer/tfel/docs/web/MassonAffineFormulation.md

 tmatrix<6*Np,6*Np,real> B = MAT*G;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Here we see that we multiply the morphological tensors by `1/r0` in order to adapt the reference medium.
+The `r0` will be updated after, depending on the `Chom` obtained.
+The `dL` also is impacted and written as `L[r]-r0*L0`.

 ### Residues, jacobian and macroscopic stress

 Here is the computation of the residue, the jacobian and